Erasmus+ for incoming students

 Before you apply, you must make sure that your institution is participating in the Erasmus+ scheme.
 Your university also needs to be a partner of Salford, i.e. an inter-institutional agreement between the two universities must be in place.
 Check our list of partners to see if we have an Erasmus+ agreement with your university in your study subject.
-If you do not see your university in the list, you will need to speak to your home university about alternative destinations.
+If you do not see your university on the list, you will need to speak to your home university about alternative destinations.

 If you're accepted

-Please note that your Learning Agreement must be signed by both your exchange coordinator at Salford, and your academic advisor back home.
+Please note that your Learning Agreement must be signed by both your Exchange Coordinator at Salford and your academic advisor back home.